 What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

-Cosmetics regulations are becoming more stringent in Europe.
-Suppliers of natural ingredients from developing countries need to make sure that they comply with European regulations.
+In Europe, cosmetics regulations are becoming stricter.
+Thus, suppliers of natural ingredients from developing countries need to ensure they comply with European regulations.
 It is essential for suppliers to keep up to date with regulatory changes in order to ensure they have access to the European market.

 Contents of this page